Humans share about 99 percent of our genomes with chimpanzees. Now, research finds we share something else: gut bacteria.

 "No one really knows why these three enterotypes exist," said study researcher Andrew Moeller, a doctoral student at Yale University.

-Along with his adviser Howard Ochman and their colleagues, Moeller wants to understand how these enterotypes arose.
+Along with his adviser Howard Ochman and their colleagues, Moeller want to understand how these enterotypes arose.
 They could be distinctly human, he told LiveScience, which would suggest they arose relatively recently, perhaps in response to the development of agriculture.
 Or they could be ancient, shared among our closest primate relatives.

 The researchers analyzed gut bacteria samples from 35 chimpanzees from Gombe Stream National Park in Tanzania.
-The chimpanzees were all in the subspecies Pan troglodytes schweinfurthii, the eastern chimpanzee, which arose about the same time as Homo sapiens.
+The chimpanzees were all in the subspecies Pan troglodytes schweinfurthii, the eastern chimpanzee, which arose approximately the same time as Homo sapiens.

 The researchers found that, just like humans, chimps' guts harbor one of three distinct types of bacterial colonies.
 Even more intriguingly, these enterotypes matched humans' precisely.
 In type 1, for example, both humans and chimps show a predominance of Bacteroides, Faecalibacterium and Parabacteroides.

 There were some differences.
 For example, in humans and chimps, enterotype 2 is marked by an overabundance of bacteria called Lachnospiraceae.
 In humans, the bacteria Prevotellae is also prevalent in type 2.
 In chimps, Prevotellae appears in significant numbers in all three enterotypes, perhaps because it is associated with a high-carbohydrate diet.